 Business owners spending weekends on invoices or flying blind on their financials.

 A marketing coordinator handles content scheduling, copywriting, basic graphic creation, email campaigns, and community management.
-They keep your brand active and consistent while you focus on running the business.

 Consistency beats brilliance in marketing.
 A virtual professional who shows up every day will outperform a campaign you launch once a quarter.